 What’s an ‘emerging artist’ in this context?

 In order to be considered as a ‘Liveurope supported’ performance, the artists need to have fulfilled a number of criteria.
-Firstly, the artists must be based on the European continent, must have proven a dedication and aspiration for an international music career, but may not have been professionally active for over 5 years.
+Firstly, the artists must be based on the European continent, must have proven a dedication and aspiration for an international music career and a professional artistic presence that cannot exceed 7 years.

 Moreover, the artists in question must have published at most 3 professional studio albums, but must have provided a valid demonstration of a professional entourage.
 To be eligible in the Liveurope mechanism, the artist in question must be from a country other than the one where the venue is established.